shovo4/File-manager/README.md

  - [x] users can edit files and add information.

 ### File Browsing:
- - [ ] Supports at least the following file types: txt, js, ts, json. txt, js, ts, json, and other text files can be directly viewed on the right side of the browser.
+ - [x] Supports at least the following file types: txt, js, ts, json, txt, js, ts, json, and other text files can be directly viewed on the right side of the browser.
 If there's syntax highlighting, it's even better.

  - [x] Other files will not be displayed in the browser.